 Practical Chemistry 3.1: Advanced techniques in IO-chemistry (Core)

 How You Are Assessed

 The way students are assessed on this course may vary for each module.
 Examples of assessment methods that are used include coursework, such as written assignments, reports or dissertations; practical exams, such as presentations, performances or observations; and written exams, such as formal examinations or in-class tests.
 The weighting given to each assessment method may vary across each academic year.
 The University of Lincoln aims to ensure that staff return in-course assessments to students promptly.

-- GCE Advanced Levels: BCC, to include a grade B from A Level Chemistry
+GCE Advanced Levels: BBC, to include a grade B from A-Level Chemistry.

-- International Baccalaureate: 28 points overall, with Higher Level Grade 5 in Chemistry
+International Baccalaureate: 29 points overall, with Higher Level Grade 5 in Chemistry.

 Applicants will also need at least three GCSEs at grade 4 (C) or above, which must include English, Maths and Science.
 Equivalent Level 2 qualifications may also be considered.

 If you have studied outside of the UK, and are unsure whether your qualification meets the above requirements, please visit our country pages for information on equivalent qualifications.

 EU and Overseas students will be required to demonstrate English language proficiency equivalent to IELTS 6.0 overall, with a minimum of 5.5 in each element.
 For information regarding other English language qualifications we accept, please visit the English Requirements page.